Achronal localization and representation of the causal logic from a conserved current, application to the massive scalar boson

-\pagenumbering{arabic} \abstract
+\pagenumbering{arabic}

-Covariant achronal localizations are gained out of covariant conserved currents computing their flux passing through achronal surfaces.
-This general method applies to the probability density currents with causal kernel regarding the massive scalar boson.
-Due to the one-to-one correspondence between (covariant) achronal localizations and (covariant) representations of the causal logic thus, apparently for the first time, a covariant representation of the causal logic for an elementary relativistic quantum mechanical system has been achieved.
-Similarly one derives the covariant family of representations of the causal logic related to the stress energy tensor of the massive scalar boson.
+\abstract {Only recently the concept of achronal localization has been developed as the adequate frame for the description of the localizability of a relativistic quantum mechanical system.
+Here} covariant achronal localizations are gained out of covariant conserved currents computing their flux passing through achronal surfaces.
+This general method is applied to the probability density currents with causal kernel regarding the massive scalar boson. {As (covariant) achronal localizations correspond one-to-one to (covariant) representations of the causal logic, thus,} apparently for the first time, a covariant representation of the causal logic for an elementary relativistic quantum mechanical system has been achieved.
+Similarly a covariant family of representations of the causal logic is derived {from} the stress-energy tensor of the massive scalar boson.

-While reaching this result the divergence theorem is proven for open sets with almost Lipschitz boundary.
+{The construction of an achronal localization from a conserved current relies on a version of the divergence theorem for open sets with almost Lipschitz boundary.
+This result is stated and proved in this work.}